python/devguide/runtests.rst

 If you are running a version of Python prior to 3.3 you must specify the number of processes to run simultaneously (e.g. ``-j2``).

+Keep in mind that the test results are not stored anywhere.
+If you want to keep the results for later reference, you'll have to redirect the output from the tests on your own.

 .. _strenuous_testing:

 Finally, if you want to run tests under a more strenuous set of settings, you